Integration flow for Direct Debit

 To subscribe to the event, you must first have created a Webhook Endpoint using Fintoc and assign to it the events that you want to receive.

-It is very important that you subscribe to these events, as you can use them to identify successful charges from failed ones.
+You must subscribe to these events, as you can use them to identify successful charges from failed ones.

 Event | Description |